spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.rst

 Guidelines on Commit Titles
 +++++++++++++++++++++++++++

-- Provide a concise and self-descriptive title (especially avoid > 80 characters)
+- Provide a concise and self-descriptive title (avoid > 80 characters)

-  Some terminology tips:

-  - When adding/moving/removing something, use “add/move/remove ...”

-  - When correcting a blatant issue, use “fixup ...”

-  - When refactoring code, use “refactor ...”

 - You may “scope” the title using the applicable command name(s), folder or other "module" as a prefix.